Part one: a general overview

 3. Another good policy is to buy the least processed version of a given food that can fit within your circumstances.
 For example, dried beans are less processed than canned beans (and cheaper, too).
 You may not feel that you have time to cook dried beans; in that case, find the canned beans with the fewest ingredients listed.
 Fresh produce is better than frozen, but if you feel you don't have time to clean, trim, and chop, frozen is better than canned (more nutrients are retained in flash-freezing).
 On the other hand, vegetables frozen in sauces, etc., are not a good choice, as a look at the ingredient list will show.

 4. If a product is too convenient, don't buy it: you can bet that it's heavily processed.
-There are exceptions to this rule--I can make Potato Buds at home using my food dehydrator--but for the most part, stay away from products that require no effort whatsoever.
+There are exceptions to this rule, but for the most part, stay away from products that require no effort whatsoever.
 Especially avoid any foods expressly designed for microwaving.
 Again, there are exceptions--I've seen dried single-serving organic, additive-free soups meant to be microwaved--but for the most part, this is a rule to shop by.

 5. Read the label.
 How many ingredients are listed, and how many do you actually recognize as actual food?

 Look at the ingredients list of soy-based "sausage" patties (soy's supposed to be good for you, right?):